 About Me

-Hi, I am Michaela, a research engineer at Bosch Corporate Research (Robert Bosch GmbH) in Renningen, close to Stuttgart.
-I joined Bosch Research in January 2023.
-My focus lies in verification of planning and decision making in autonomous systems.
-I am working on model-checking robotic deliberation and autonomous driving behavior.
-Therefore, I am associated with the robotics and autonomous driving portfolios at Bosch Research.
+Previously, I worked as a research engineer at Bosch Corporate Research (Robert Bosch GmbH) in Renningen, close to Stuttgart.
+I joined Bosch Research in January 2023 and focused on verification of planning and decision making in autonomous systems.
+I was working on model-checking robotic deliberation and autonomous driving behavior. and thus associated with the robotics and autonomous driving portfolios at Bosch Research.
 From having worked with different model types and state-of-the-art planning and verification tools, I have a broad and solid knowledge of model-driven engineering methods.
-Given my passion for cutting-edge research, I love to advance innovative verification methods for automated planning and decision making of highly autonomous systems.
+Given my passion for cutting-edge research, I loved to advance innovative verification methods for automated planning and decision making of highly autonomous systems.

-Since January 2024, I am the activity lead of an internal project in the robotics portfolio, where I am responsible for the project and personnel management, as well as for the technical focus and implementation of the project goals.
-In addition, I am a PI of the EU Horizon project CONVINCE, where our focus lies on model-checking robotic deliberation to achieve robust robot behavior using statistical model checking, situation understanding, and learning (used tooling & formats: JANI, Storm, Prism, temporal logics, ROS 2).
-I am supervising PhD students, e.g., working on formally verifying behavior trees, Master’s thesis students, etc. Furthermore, I am quite active in the internal and external presentation of and communication for the project.
+Since January 2024, I was the activity lead of an internal project in the robotics portfolio, where I was responsible for the project and personnel management, as well as for the technical focus and implementation of the project goals.
+In addition, I was a PI of the EU Horizon project CONVINCE, where we focused on model-checking robotic deliberation to achieve robust robot behavior using statistical model checking, situation understanding, and learning (used tooling & formats: JANI, Storm, Prism, temporal logics, ROS 2).
+I supervised PhD students, e.g., working on formally verifying behavior trees, Master’s thesis students, etc. Furthermore, I was quite active in the internal and external presentation of and communication for the project.

 In the autonomous driving portfolio I was working on formally verifying a behavior planner of an autonomous car with the help of model checking in nuXmv.
 Learn more about this project in the Bosch Research Blog.
 The corresponding TACAS paper was honored with the Distinguished Artifact Award.